ConorHK/scripts/README.md

 # Scripts
-General usage scripts, to be used with (sd)[https://github.com/ianthehenry/sd]
+Genera: usage scripts, to be used with [sd](https://github.com/ianthehenry/sd)